How to Grow Bushels of Beans from Seed (Bush Beans & Pole Beans)

 Growing Beans in Containers

 Due to their compact nature and affinity for well-draining soil, beans grow very well in containers too!
-For example, you could choose to plant a handful of bush beans in a large pot or grow bag.
+For example, you could choose to plant a handful of bush beans in a large pot, wine barrel planter, or grow bag.
 To get the most bang for your buck, I would personally opt to grow pole beans in a container instead.
 That way, you can expect the maximum harvest from a small space – always an awesome thing!
 Get creative with your pole bean support system here, such as surrounding the container with a tall cylinder cage/trellis, or creating a bean teepee in the middle!
 Another excellent option to maximize your season’s harvest is to grow bush beans in succession.

 Succession Planting Bush Beans